 Consider a service that calls client.fetch_data(timeout=5).
 If the client's signature changes to fetch_data(timeout_ms=5000), a loose mock will silently accept the old call.
 The test passes, but production fails.
 Strict mocking eliminates this class of defect by enforcing interface compliance at test time.

-The autospec=True parameter instructs patch to inspect the real object’s signature and restrict attribute access to defined methods and properties.
-It validates argument counts, keyword names, and positional ordering. spec_set goes further by preventing attribute creation entirely—any access to undefined attributes raises AttributeError. create=False (default) ensures patches fail if the target doesn’t exist, preventing typos from silently succeeding.
+The autospec=True parameter instructs patch to inspect the real object's signature and restrict attribute access to defined methods and properties.
+It validates argument counts, keyword names, and positional ordering. spec_set=True goes further by preventing attribute creation entirely—any access to undefined attributes raises AttributeError.
+By default patch requires the target to exist and will raise AttributeError if it does not, preventing typos from silently succeeding.

 from typing import Protocol, runtime_checkable